 The video below details the 8 main steps to becoming an actuary.
 (Sorry for the poor quality!).
 If you’d prefer to read the steps instead, you can go here.

 Actuarial job outlook

 The skills of an actuary are becoming more and more in demand.
+The U.S. Bureau of Labor Statistics states that they expect to see a growth of 20% in actuarial jobs from 2018 to 2028.
 However, there are also more and more students learning about the career and studying to become an actuary.

 This means that the actuarial job market becoming fairly competitive, especially in Canada.